StarRocks/starrocks/docs/en/table_design/table_types/unique_key_table.md

 ## Principle

-The Unique Key table can be considered a special Aggregate table in which the REPLACE aggregate function is specified for VALUE columns to return the most recent record among a group of records that have the same unique key.
+The Unique Key table can be considered a special Aggregate table in which the REPLACE aggregate function is specified for value columns to return the most recent record among a group of records that have the same unique key.

-When you load data into a table that uses the Unique Key table, the data is split into multiple batches.
+When you load data into a Unique Key table, the data is split into multiple batches.
 Each batch is assigned a version number.
 Therefore, records with the same unique key may come in multiple versions, of which the most recent version (namely, the record with the largest version number) is retrieved for queries.

-As shown in the following table, `ID` is the unique key column, `value` is a metric column, and `_version` holds the data version numbers generated within StarRocks.
+As shown in the following table, `ID` is the unique key, `value` is a value column, and `_version` holds the data version numbers generated within StarRocks.
 In this example, the record with an `ID` of 1 is loaded by two batches whose version numbers are `1` and `2`, and the record with an `ID` of `2` is loaded by three batches whose version numbers are `3`, `4`, and `5`.

 | ID   | value | _version |
 | ---- | ----- | -------- |